-But there are a few rules for getting it right.
+But there are a few rules for getting blue complementary colours right.

 “Consider the light effect,” Jane says.
 “Intimate spaces such as bedrooms, reading rooms and studies respond well to darker tones, while lighter tones work well in social spaces.
 The size of your room will have an effect.
 As a cool colour, blues are particularly good in smaller zones as they recede, creating the illusion of more space.
 A large space with plenty of natural light can take swathes of rich colour, but interestingly, so can small spaces with little or no natural light; an unexpected scheme can create drama and personality.”